THE BATTLE OF NASHVILLE

 includes a thought-provoking introduction, battle statistics, 19th-Century maps, a pertinent appendix, and a comprehensive bibliography.
 This book is part of his “Hood’s Tennessee Campaign” trilogy series, which

-includes his popular companion books, The Battle of Spring Hill and The Battle of Franklin.
-(This three-book series can be purchased at a discount price here on our Webstore.
-See the link above.)
-The Battle of
+includes his popular companion books, The Battle of Spring Hill and The Battle of Franklin (this three-book series can be purchased at a discount price here on our Webstore).
+The Battle of Nashville is available

 Click on “Reviews 2” to see what people are saying about this book.
 And please leave a positive review on Amazon for us, thanks!